 Second step: Weekly mob programming sessions.
 Mob programming is the activity where the entire team is developing together.
 Set a meeting room with a big screen, one computer and one keyboard.
 The keyboard moves every 5 minutes from one person to the next.
 The team decides what the driver (the person on the keyboard) does.
 Now work on your ongoing tasks.
 People who hear about this for the first time find it hard to understand this but you need to try it out.
 It works like magic.
 This is an activity that brings the team together.
 Spend every week 1.5-2 hours on this, going on some of the ongoing tasks and good things will start to happen.
 Llewellyn Falco wrote a book about this.

 Third step: Pairing.
 Pairing is when two developers develop on the same workstation.
 Remember that most of what you do during development is thinking, not writing, so one keyboard is not a problem.
-In workshops I’ve lead people always say its more fun to work together and they think of more creative solutions.
+In workshops, I’ve led people who always say it’s more fun to work together and they think of more creative solutions.
 Alistair Cockburn and Laurie Williams show pairing is 15% more effort (e.g. while one person will do the job in 2 days, two will do it together in 1.15 days) but other benefits make it a thing you must do.
-Arlo Belshee wrote an essay about promiscuous pairing, a must read.
+Arlo Belshee wrote an essay about promiscuous pairing, a must-read.

-The daily meeting is a good place to think who will pair with whom today.
+The daily meeting is a good place to think about who will pair with whom today.

-To summarize, the main problem with team work is that is doesn’t look good on a spreadsheet: you see plainly more people on the same job and you don’t see that magic that it does.
+To summarize, the main problem with teamwork is that it doesn’t look good on a spreadsheet: you see plainly more people on the same job and you don’t see that magic that it does.
 Don’t let this stop you.
 Start by not assigning specific people to tasks, move on to mob programming and then find opportunities to pair.
-You will see results quite quick.
+You will see results quite quickly.